devagrawal09/portfolio/src/data/blog/articles/senior.md

 ### Craft, Crack, Crash

-In the [last year-in-review](/blog/junior), I decided the theme of the upcoming year to be *Craft*.
+In the <a href="/blog/junior" target="_blank">last year-in-review</a>, I decided the theme of the upcoming year to be *Craft*.
 I wanted to spend some time carefully crafting my brand, my content, my skills, and my network.

 Where did I get this idea from?
 Why did I decide the theme to be “craft” and not something else?